TimFranken/openkmi/README.md

 # OpenKMI

-Python package to download synoptic measurements from KMI
+Python package to download open data from KMI.

 ## Description